orb-lang/helm/doc/md/modeselektor.md

 # Modeselektor

-``femto`` will hold all state for an terminal session.
+``femto`` will hold all state for an terminal session, including setup of io, the main event loop, teardown and exuent.
 Soon, we will encapsulate that, making the library re-entrant.

 ``modeselektor`` is the modal interpreter for the repl language, which becomes